 From 'Oranjehotel' to Memorial Centre

 During the Second World War, the former cell barracks in which the Memorial Centre is housed served as a prison for political prisoners.
 The penal institution – which already received the honorific name ‘Oranjehotel’ during the occupation – was a central spot for the persecution of resistance in the occupied Netherlands.
 After the Second World War political delinquents were locked up there and it became a prison in 1950, which was part of the Penitentiary Institution Haaglanden until 2009.
 After years of renovation and refurbishment, a new phase has now started.
-The National Monument Oranjehotel will open its doors to the public on 7 September 2019.
+The National Monument Oranjehotel was opened by His Royal Highness King Willem-Alexander on 6th of September 2019. .

 Several cells in the middle hallway of the complex, the D-hallway, were used as death cells.
 People who were sentenced to death spent their last night here.
 Cell 601, one of the death cells, has been kept in its original condition.
 The walls show the original inscriptions of the prisoners.